 Vehicle Access

-Motor vehicles must not be parked on roadways except for loading or unloading.
+Motor vehicles are only permitted on the lanes for loading or unloading.

 Water Tanks

-Water tanks shall be left full after use and shall not be used for cleaning of produce, boots, or tools.
+Water tanks must be left full after use and must not be used for cleaning produce, boots, or tools.

 Powered Machinery

-The use of all powered equipment on members’ plots shall be restricted to the hours of 9am-8pm (or dusk, whichever is the earlier) seven days a week.
+The use of all powered equipment on members’ plots is permitted between 10 a.m. and 8 p.m. (or dusk, whichever is the earlier) seven days a week.

 I see it says no rubbish to be brought into sight to be burned!
 Does that include personal garden waste eg. Old trees, cuttings etc?